APMIAM/VSD_ASAP7NM/README.md

 Rows 4 & 5 are at different temperatures (−40 °C and 125 °C).
 We cannot compute line regulation from those single-VDD entries that needed Vref at multiple VDD values at those same temperatures.These line-reg numbers are quite large (≈1 V/V) — indicating Vref tracks VDD strongly (poor line regulation).

+## CONCLUSION :

+This five-day workshop highlights the advantages of IC design using FinFET technology.
+The analyses conducted clearly demonstrate the superiority of FinFET-based circuits at advanced technology nodes, especially in achieving better performance at lower scales.

 ## ACKNOWEDGEMENT

 I would like to thank Kunal Ghosh (Co-Founder of VSD) and R S Madhuri  for guiding me throughout this research work on Bandgap reference circuit using ASAP 7nm PDK.